intel/fpga-partial-reconfig/README.md

 - [Tutorials](tutorials/) are located in the tutorials sub directory
 - [Reference Designs](ref_designs/) are located in the ref_designs sub directory
+- [Software](software/) and Linux drivers are located in the software sub directory
 - Scripts are located in the script sub directory

 ![PR Logo](quartus-prime-partial-reconfiguration-diagram.jpg?raw=true)